Multiplicity and Bifurcation Results for a Class of Quasilinear Elliptic Problems with Quadratic Growth on the Gradient: Auxiliary Results

 In order to consider the situation where ($P_{\lambda_0}$) has a supersolution, we need the following formulation of the Anti-maximum Principle.
-This result was established in \cite{MR633824}, under slightly smoother data, but its proof may be directly extended under our assumptions.
+This result was established in \cite[Theorem 1]{MR633824}, see also \cite[Proposition 2.6]{CJ} which presents a particular case of this theorem for the Laplacian operator.

 \begin{lemma} Let $\overline{c}, \overline{h}, \overline{d}\in L^p(\Omega)$ with $p>n$ and assume $\overline{h}\gneqq 0$.
 We denote by $\overline{\gamma}_1>0$ the first eigenvalue of

 Then there exists $\varepsilon_0>0$ such that, for all $\lambda\in(\overline{\gamma}_1,\overline{\gamma}_1+\varepsilon_0)$, the solution $v\in H^1_0(\Omega)$ of